 - All transfers

-After breakfast on your Norwegian Coastal Voyage & Lapland Cruise Tour, enjoy a morning panoramic tour of Oslo, taking in some of the sights and sounds that give Norway’s capital its flavor.
+After breakfast on your Norwegian Coastal Voyage & Lapland Cruise Tour, enjoy a morning at leisure to make your own discoveries in Oslo.

 Then, depart for the DFDS Seaways Ferry Terminal, where you board an overnight ferry equipped with private cabins, entertainment facilities, and a Jacuzzi for the leisurely overnight trip to Copenhagen.

 Enjoy dinner with your fellow travelers aboard ship, where you’ll spend the night as you cruise to Denmark.